cooscoos/air_qual/README.md

 # Air quality vs motorway traffic

 Let's look at relationship between PM2.5 and traffic flow.
+Here:
+- indoor air quality data are real and unmasked;
-The data are real, but the location "1b14" is undisclosed.
+- traffic data and outdoor air quality data are masked, and the location "1b14" is undisclosed.

+The masking method used preserves correlations between data sets, but does not preserve absolute magnitudes.

 ```python